cfabianski/cfabianski.github.io/_posts/2014-05-24-how-we-migrated-from-globalize-to-hstore-translate.md

 => #<Post id: 1, created_at: "2014-05-25 17:31:44", updated_at: "2014-05-25 17:31:44">
 {% endhighlight %}

-Or, if you want to create several languages in a row:
+Or, if we wanted to create several languages in a row:

 {% highlight ruby %}
   Post.create(title_fr: "Titre", text_fr: "Texte", title_en: "Title", text: "Text")